Call for Proposals

 Members of the planning committee will review proposals on responses to the following criteria.
 Availability of space, presenter mix, presentation type, and topic coverage will also be considered.

-Notifications: An automatic response is sent when a proposal is received; please contact James Mergenthal at firstname.lastname@example.org if you difficulty with your submission.
+Notifications: An automatic response is sent when a proposal is received; please contact James Mergenthal at firstname.lastname@example.org if you experience difficulty with your submission.

 Guidelines for Session Proposals